drashland/deno-drash-middleware/cors/README.md

 Set this config to an integer to send the header.
 Otherwise, it is omitted from the response.

-### `optionsSuccessStatus`

-This config is optional.
-This config provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (e.g., IE11, various SmartTVs) choke on `204`.

 ### `preflight`

 This config is optional.
 If needed, you can disable preflight entirely by